VesS0/ModernCompilerImplementation/README.md

 # ModernCompilerImplementation

+Switch vlvesic/ProgramCompilers1/June2018 in order to see final project

 Modern compiler implementation in Java, done as a project on faculty.
 This includes 4 parts:
   1. Lexical Analysis